hanjingo/doc/NOTE/COMPUTER_NETWORKING_A_TOP_DOWN_APPROACH/chapter2.md

 - Connection-oriented service.
 - Reliable data transfer service.

-UDP is a no-frills, lightweight transport protocol, providing minimal services, includeing: an unreliable data transfer service.
+UDP is a no-frills, lightweight transport protocol, providing minimal services, including an unreliable data transfer service.
 Does not include a congestion-control mechanism, so the sending side of UDP can pump data into the layer below (the network layer) at any rate it pleases.

 An `application-layer protocol` defines how an application's processes, running on different end systems, pass messages to each other.
 In particular, an application-layer protocol defines: